axanthos/orange3-textable-prototypes/doc/widgets/YouGet.rst

    The widget detects that the URL(s) are misspelt and does not add them to the list.

-*One or more elements are not YouTube URLs or please check your internet connection* The widget detetcs that there is an error with the URL(s).
-Either in terms of the URL(s) themselves or the internet connection.
+*One or more elements are not YouTube URLs or please check your internet connection* The widget detetcs that there is an error with the process.
+Either in terms of the URL(s) themselves or with the internet connection.
 If there are multiple elements added in the **URL(s)** section and one of them is not an URL, then all of these elements will not be added to the **Sources** section.
 If the internet connection is interrupted during the process of adding URLs to the **Sources** section or during the loading process of the comments, there will be an error message that will appear to please check your internet connection.

 Note
 ~~~~~~~~